Scarsdale, New York

-Scarsdale is a town and village in Westchester County, New York, United States.
+Scarsdale is a town in Westchester County, New York, United States.
 The Town of Scarsdale is coextensive with the Village of Scarsdale, but the community has opted to operate solely with a village government, one of several villages in the state that have a similar governmental situation.
 As of the 2020 census, Scarsdale's population was 18,253.

 History

 Colonial era

 Caleb Heathcote purchased land that would become Scarsdale at the end of the 17th century and, on March 21, 1701, had it elevated to a royal manor.
 He named the lands after his ancestral home in Derbyshire, England.
 The first local census of 1712 counted twelve inhabitants, including seven African slaves.
 When Caleb died in 1721, his daughters inherited the property.
 The estate was broken up in 1774, and the town was officially founded on March 7, 1788.

 The town saw fighting during the American Revolution when the Continental and British armies clashed briefly at what is now the junction of Garden Road and Mamaroneck Road.
 The British commander, Sir William Howe, lodged at a farmhouse on Garden Road that remains standing.
 Scarsdale's wartime history formed the basis for James Fenimore Cooper's 1821 novel, The Spy: A Tale of the Neutral Ground, written while the author lived at the Angevine Farm in the present-day Heathcote section of town.